The importance of being honest

 - Difficulty accepting a disability – not reaching the final phases of adjustment to the onset of a disability (the phases are shock, anxiety, denial, depression, internalized anger, externalized anger, acknowledgment, adjustment)

 What resources can I access?

-You can start with us at SCI Ontario, but you may also want to look at the following associations and organizations.
+You can start with us at SCI Ontario – if you haven’t registered with us to access our free services, do so using this form or call us at 1-877-422-1112.
+You may also want to look at the following associations and organizations.